Build-9/Hytale-Example-Project/README.md

 # Wojo's Toolbelts and Quck Access Slings
 Adds a few new items that, when used, allows the player to use 2 hotbar slots to swap between different weapons/items on the same hotbar location.
+By default the QuickAccessItem needs to be placed in hotbar slot 9 to work.
+Pressing 9 will then open a GUI to select a different item.
+The GUI will have a settings pannel to allow the user to change what Item is in each slot.

 ## Design.
-- When picking up the toolbelt/sling it will automatically get placed into hotbar slot 9.
+- When picking up the toolbelt/sling it will automatically get placed into hotbar slot 9 & have tooltip.
 - The player will be forced to have another item selected if 9 was initially selected.
+- Item can be moved from hotbar slot 9 to stop interaction and added back to bring back interaction.
+- When item placed in hotbar slot 9, Add items Component to player.
+When removed, remove Component from player.
 - Pressing 9 will instead bring a popup for the user to change out whats in hotbar slot 1 with the selected item.
-- Only 1 can be equiped at a time.
-Picking up a new QuickAccess item will replace whats equpped

 ## New Items
-- Creative Toolbelt
+- Crude Toolbelt
-    - Holds all Tools in inventory for quick access
-- Creative Weapon Sling
-    - Hold all Weapons in inventory for quick acess
-- Creative Tool-Sling
-    - Holds all tools and weapons in inventory for quick access
+    - Holds max of 2 tools from inventory for quick access.
+(Update crude to be 3 after testing)

 ### TODO: (In no particular order)
 - Tiered Slings & Toolbelts